 There are only two kinds of programming languages: those people always bitch about and those nobody uses.

 — Bjarne Stroustrup

-This book is designed as a crash course in coding with R and data analysis, built to be usable for a course spanning either a semester or a year.
+Welcome to Introduction to Data Exploration and Analysis in R (IDEAr)!
+This book is designed as a crash course in coding with R and data analysis, built for people trying to teach themselves the techniques needed for most analyst jobs today.
 The book assumes no prior experience with R or data analysis, and aims to be equally applicable to industry and scientific purposes.

 This reader is currently being continuously deployed to bookdown.org and GitHub, particularly as new sections are completed or old ones restructured.
 This is so that I can get feedback from the small group of people who are using this book to learn R themselves, so I can adjust and adapt the text as needed.
 If you’d like to help with this process, I’d love to hear from you, at firstname.lastname@example.org, or see a pull request made on GitHub.
 More information about me can be found at my website, which just so happens to have been built in R.